ziniman/wordpress-cluster/README.md

 Wordpress allows you to upload files, as part of posts editing and by default, will store the files on the local file system.
 This is not going to work in a PaaS setup and really not a great way to ensure system scaling in the future.

-To overcome this issue, I’ve added to this repository a Wordpress plugin that supports storing all uploaded media on (AWS’s S3|https://aws.amazon.com/s3) service.
+To overcome this issue, I’ve added to this repository a Wordpress plugin that supports storing all uploaded media on [AWS’s S3](https://aws.amazon.com/s3) service.

+If you would like to use the service, you will have to create an access key on AWS and use it in the plugin.
+The plugin supports storing the key both in the DB (not recommended) and in the wp-config.php file in your code base.
+Since I’m trying to avoid from storing specific content in wp-config.php and use Environment Variables as much as I can, I’ve added the next lines to wp-config.php:

+	/**Define AWS access keys for S3 Plugin*/ define( 'AWS_ACCESS_KEY_ID', getenv('AWS_ACCESS_KEY_ID') );
+	define( 'AWS_SECRET_ACCESS_KEY', getenv('AWS_SECRET_ACCESS_KEY') );

 	$ cf set-env bluemixwp AWS_ACCESS_KEY_ID <YOUR ACCESS KEY ID>
 	$ cf set-env bluemixwp AWS_SECRET_ACCESS_KEY <YOUR SECRET ACCESS KEY>